microsoftdotnetdevelopment/sql/intro.md

 passive - where one node receive traffic and in the case of failure, a switch will be made to another node.

-"Redundancy is the duplication of nodes, in case some of them are failing"
+"Redundancy is the duplication of nodes, in case some of them are failing" Redundancy can include any Kind of resource which is extraneous, including: extra functions •extra data/information, extra execution time. • extra memory, files, or processes

 Replication - includes redundancy, but involves the copying of data from one node to another or the synchronization of state between nodes.
 An example of where replication is done is at the databases or MQs level that forms a cluster.
 Replication can be: